PurritoBin/PurritoBin/README.md

   - Use a [cron](https://en.wikipedia.org/wiki/Cron) job to manage this.
 It is a lot more efficient and also gives you more control.
 - Request throttling
   - Use a firewall, like [pf](https://www.openbsd.org/faq/pf/filter.html) or [iptables](https://linux.die.net/man/8/iptables), to manage this, they are designed for exactly this kind of feature.

-The design principle is to follow the philosophy of KISS]
 ### Requirements

 - [uWebSockets](https://github.com/uNetworking/uWebSockets/)